If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 St. George Absinthe Verte

-This absinthe is distilled in California by one of the leading craft distillers in modern absinthe making.
-It’s on the spicier end of absinthe mixes and has soft herbal hints of basil on the finish.
-This was the first legal American absinthe released after the ban was lifted in 2007 and boast no gimmicks and no artificial ingredients — just real, high-quality absinthe.
+This absinthe is distilled in Northern California by one of the leading craft distillers, and not just in modern absinthe making.
+It’s on the spicier end of the spectrum and has soft herbal hints of basil on the finish.
+This was the first legal American absinthe released after the ban was lifted in 2007 and has no gimmicks and no artificial ingredients — just real, high-quality absinthe.

 Vieux Carré Absinthe

 It’s got a French name so it must be legit, right?
-Yes.
-This absinthe brand is named after Louisiana’s French Quarter — a popular destination for the liquor’s consumption.
-It has flavors of spearmint, génépi, star anise and, of course, wormwood.
+This absinthe is made by Philadelphia Distilling, which also makes Bluecoat Gin, among other spirits.
+It is named after Louisiana’s French Quarter — a popular destination for the liquor’s consumption.
+This absinthe was originally released in 2008, making it the first to be legally produced on the East Coast.
+Look for flavors of spearmint, génépi, star anise and, of course, wormwood.

 Leopold Brothers Absinthe Verte

 These brothers use traditional 19th-century techniques to make their absinthe with a distilled grape base, anise, fennel and wormwood.
 They’ve mastered the signature green color through the use of lemon balm and hyssop that’s steeped into the mix after distilling.
-This 130-proof absinthe is hard to find, so enjoy a bottle while you can!
+This 130-proof absinthe is quite strong, and can be hard to find, so grab a bottle if you find one!

 Kübler Original Absinthe

 If you’ve never tried absinthe before, then this small bottle from Kübler is the best absinthe brand to start off with.
-Rather than a full-size bottle, this absinthe comes in a small 375ML bottle that’s ideal for beginners.
+Rather than a full-size bottle, this absinthe comes in a small 375ML bottle that’s ideal for beginners (although you can find a 1-liter bottle as well).
 Plus, at 53% ABV, it’s much milder than higher-proof absinthes.
 Kübler Original is made from an original family recipe dating to 1863 and contains nine botanicals for a boldly traditional taste.

 While mixing absinthe with water may be the most traditional way to drink this spirit, modern mixologists serve up a number of delicious absinthe cocktails.
 Keep reading for some of the best absinthe cocktails.

-One of America’s first cocktail and still one of the greats.
-This cocktail is traditionally made with absinthe, a sugar cube, a lemon peel twist, rye whiskey and bitters.
-A tiny amount of absinthe is sprayed on the glass, and the rest of the ingredients are mixed over ice for a deliciously potent drink.
+This cocktail is traditionally made with absinthe, a sugar cube, a lemon peel twist, rye whiskey and orange bitters.
+A tiny amount of absinthe is sprayed or poured into the glass which is then poured out, and the rest of the ingredients are mixed over ice separately and added to the same glass for a deliciously potent drink.

 Cocktail a La Louisiane